timescale/docs/timescaledb/tutorials/time-series-forecast.md

 The parameter D, which captures the seasonality of the model, is set to 1 to force the function to find a seasonal model.
 Note that this calculation can take a while to compute (in this dataset, around 5 minutes).
-Once the computation is complete, we save the output of the `auto.arima` function into `fit` and get a summary of the ARIMA model that has been created.
+Once the computation is complete, you can save the output of the `auto.arima` function into `fit` and get a summary of the ARIMA model that has been created.

 ```r